 You might think: “What’s wrong with that?
 They’re trying so don’t be mean.
 Just ignore them.” let me remind you how dumb the Instagram algorithm is.

 If your account is followed by bots, messaged by bots, liked by bots Instagram assumes you’re one of them or you got hacked by them.
 Sweet of them for trying to protect you thought, but holy hell did that made everything super complicated for me.

 I got several messages from the brand scouts messaging me again because their previous account got deleted.

 No shit Sherlock, it’s like you can’t keep creating accounts, following and messaging a bunch of people at once, and ask for money anymore.

 So now every time my account gets suspicious activity such as too many likes/follows/messages Instagram suspects my account got hacked.
 Each time they require I change my password and let me tell you I ran out of password ideas months ago.

 After each time I change my password I’m blocked for 7 days from liking, following, or adding tags to my posts and that sucks.
 Just to get a better picture of this issue I’m blocked approximately once sometimes twice per month.

-I loath Instagram app yet I spend hours a day on the hellish site and I’m not only one.
+I loath the Instagram app yet I spend hours a day on the hellish site and I’m not the only one.

-We spend so much time on Instagram anyway so when a chance to earn money form it comes along you’re tempted to take it.
+We spend so much time on Instagram anyway so when a chance to earn money from it comes along you’re tempted to take it.
 Brands know that.

 Imagine you’re a small-town girl with around 400 followers on Instagram.
 You already feel pretty popular right?